Finite symmetry groups in physics: Introduction

 Einstein made a number of very pertinent remarks about the foundations of quantum mechanics, often summarised in the famous phrase ``God does not play dice".
 For example, in 1935 he wrote \cite{Einstein1935}: \begin{quote} `` In any case one does not have the right today to maintain that the foundation must consist in a field theory in the sense of Maxwell.
 The other possibility, however, leads in my opinion to a renunciation of the time-space continuum and a purely algebraic physics.
 Logically this is quite possible [...]
 Such a theory doesn't have to be based on the probability concept." \end{quote} In 1954, he went further, and opined \cite{Einstein1954}: \begin{quote} ``I consider it quite possible that physics cannot be based on the field concept, i.e., continuous structure.
 In that case, nothing remains of my entire castle in the air, gravitation theory included." \end{quote} Nevertheless, modern physics has stuck with the field concept, and his `castle in the air' remains in general use.

 In 1935, there simply was not enough experimental evidence to provide much of a clue as to the possible structure of a `purely algebraic physics', beyond the obvious fact that it must contain a copy of the quaternion group.
-But today, there is an enormous amount of experimental evidence, that essentially shows there is a unique possibility for a purely algebraic physics \cite{perspective}.
+But today, there is an enormous amount of experimental evidence, that essentially shows there is (almost) a unique possibility for a purely algebraic physics \cite{perspective}.
 Whether it actually works or not, is a separate question.
 But we should at least try it.
-I begin by considering how much of physics, including continuous approximations interpreted as spacetime and fields in spacetime, can be obtained from the quaternion group alone.